A Poisson allocation of optimal tail: Acknowledgments

-We thank Yuval Peres and Ron Peled for discussions on gravitational allocation, and Lemma \ref{final}.
-The second author is supported by Sinergia grant CRSI22-130435 of the Swiss National Science foundation.
+We thank Yuval Peres and Ron Peled for discussions on gravitational allocation and Lemma~\ref{final}.
 This research was done when the second author was at the Hausdorff Center for Mathematics in Bonn.